aidanboyne/BCM/_posts/2023-08-14-PBL_TTMM3_C1_Surrogate copy.md

  Mastectomy is usually accompanied with sentinel lymph node biopsy.
 If cancer has spread to lymphatic system, total axillary lymph removal is indicated.
 Mastectomy may be contraindicated in patients with proven distant metastatic disease.
 Also, frail or elderly patients with significant medical co-morbidities or systemic organ dysfunction may not be candidates for surgery due to the burden of their overall health and poor performance status.

 #### Biologics

+**HER2 Receptor**: transmembrane tyrosine kinase receptor that consists of an extracellular ligand-binding domain, a transmembrane region, and an intracellular or cytoplasmic tyrosine kinase domain.
+It is activated by the formation of homodimers or heterodimers with other EGFR proteins, leading to dimerization and autophosphorylation and/or transphosphorylation of specific tyrosine residues in EGFR intracellular domains 4.
+Further downstream molecular signaling cascades are activated, such as the Ras/Raf/mitogen-activated protein kinase (MAPK), the phosphoinositide 3-kinase/Akt, and the phospholipase Cγ (PLCγ)/protein kinase C (PKC) pathways that promote cell growth and survival and cell cycle progression

  - Trastuzumab: HER2 targeted monoclonal Ab infusion.
 Targets subdomain IV of the HER2 extracellular domain, exerting its antitumor effect by blocking HER2 cleavage, downstream proliferation pathways, and promoting apoptosis.
 Additionally, it stimulates endocytosis and prevents shedding of the extracellular domain of HER2.
 Lastly, it triggers antibody-dependent cellular cytotoxicity.
     - Generally well tolerated
     - Has shown increase in cardiotoxicity when taken with chemotherapy.
  - Pertuzumab: HER2-targeted monoclonal antibody that belongs to the class of HER dimerization inhibitors.
-It binds to a different domain of HER2 than trastuzumab (subdomain II), preventing the HER2/HER3 heterodimerization and homodimerization.14 Preclinical studies, both in vitro and xenograft models, have demonstrated synergistic effects when pertuzumab and trastuzumab are given together.
+It binds to a different domain of HER2 than trastuzumab (subdomain II), preventing the HER2/HER3 heterodimerization and homodimerization.
+This inhibits ligand-initiated intracellular signaling via the MAP kinase and PI3K pathways.
+Inhibition of these pathways results in inhibition of cell growth and the initiation of apoptosis, respectively.
     - No indication of increased cardiotoxicity with chemo.
     - Frequent side effects include diarrhea